Rising Sun (1993 film): Production

-Development and writing

 Michael Crichton was paid $1 million for the filming rights of his novel, and was also attached to write the screenplay alongside Michael Backes.
 After delivering a faithful draft, studio 20th Century Fox asked for a rewrite.
 Crichton then entered disputes with director Philip Kaufman, who asked for five separate rewrites.
 Crichton also was not in favor of the decision by Kaufman and Joe Roth to cast Wesley Snipes as the protagonist, therefore changing the character's race from Caucasian to African-American.
 Crichton argued: ”In a movie about U.S.-Japan relations, if you cast someone who’s black, you introduce another aspect because of tension between blacks and Japanese.”

 Kaufman wound up taking the writing duties, with David Mamet also delivering a draft.
 Kaufman tried to get a sole screenwriter credit, but the Writer's Guild arbitration decided that his contributions were not enough to deny a credit to Crichton and Backes.
-Given Kaufman had a tendency for long movies, Fox made him contractually obligated to deliver a two hour length film, with editing delays pushing the film's release date forward.
+Given Kaufman had a tendency for long movies, Fox made him contractually obligated to deliver a two-hour length film, with editing delays pushing the film's release date forward.
 Rising Sun was filmed entirely in Los Angeles, California.